apereo/apereo.github.io/_posts/cas/2017-07-05-cas-contribution-guide.md

 # What if the change is too big?

 Start by reviewing the [release policy](https://apereo.github.io/cas/developer/Release-Policy.html).
-The change you have in mind probably and should fit the scope of the release that is planned.
+The change you have in mind should fit the scope of the release that is planned.
 If needed, [please discuss](https://apereo.github.io/cas/Mailing-Lists.html) the release schedule and policy with other community members to find alternative solutions and strategies for delivery.

 # Is it worth it?